miha-q/cryptofoleo/README.md

     uint8_t* sha256(uint8_t*, uint32_t);

 Computes a SHA-256 hash with the two parameters being a pointer to the data and the size of the data to be hashed.

+### Other Notes

+This library uses /dev/random as the source for random numbers.
+It can be recompiled with other sources by changing the "DEVICE" parameter in the build options.
+For example, the hardware random number generator ubld.it™ TrueRNG V3 shows up as a device such as /dev/ttyACM0 on Linux and changing this compile option will cause it to use that device for random numbers instead.

+Due to this, it is currenty Linux-only since this is not a thing on Windows.
+It could be used on Windows through the Windows Subsystem for Linux (WSL).
+Otherwise, I may alter it to allow for building it for Windows in the future.